isidorostsa/lectureNotes/Data Analysis/3/Statistics.md

 It has variance: $$\sigma_{\bar x}^{2}= \text{var}[\bar x] = \text{var}[\frac{1}{n} \sum\limits x_{i}]= \frac{1}{n^{2}} \sum\limits\text{var} \left[ x_{i}\right] = \frac{\sigma^{2}}{n}$$and as such _Standar deviation_: $\sigma_{\bar x} = \frac{\sigma}{\sqrt{n}}$
 _This is the standard deviation of $\bar x$ from $\mu$ depending on our sample size $n$_

+From the _Central Limit Theorem_, because $\bar x$ is just a sum of random variables divided by a constant we know that